 In 2011, Toyota and Panasonic made a joint venture for battery development for EV and Hybrid cars.

-Over the next two years, the company provided updates on battery chemistry refinement to improve its hybrid vehicles.
+Over the next two years, the company provided updates on refining its battery chemistry to enhance the performance of its hybrid vehicles.

-In 2014, Toyota researchers announced a battery development and showcased its intentions to research lithium-air batteries.
+In 2014, Toyota researchers announced the development of a new battery and showcased their intentions to research lithium-air batteries.

 At the International Meeting on Lithium Batteries in Como, Italy, Dr. Hideki Iba from Toyota’s Battery Research Division and Dr. Chihiro Yada from Toyota Motor Europe’s Advanced Technology Group noted that, while lithium-air batteries may not be commercialized until 2030, solid-state batteries could be ready for the market as soon as 2020.